Wide Reads

 Original text

-he Honor and Glory of Whaling.
+The Honor and Glory of Whaling

+The Honor and Glory of Whaling.
+There are some enterprises in which a careful disorderliness is the true method.
 The more I dive into this matter of whaling, and push my researches up to the very spring-head of it so much the more am I impressed with its great honorableness and antiquity; and especially when I find so many great demi-gods and heroes, prophets of all sorts, who one way or other have shed distinction upon it, I am transported with the reflection that I myself belong, though but subordinately, to so emblazoned a fraternity.
+The gallant Perseus, a son…

 Master this chapter.
 Complete your experience